Lohitvardhan/Image_processing-MachineLearning/README.md

 # Image_processing-MachineLearning
-Analysis of sand particles during land slides by using back Light technique
+Predicting the sand particles velocities by using back Light technique and machine learning